If you’re here, then chances are you already know how immensely important email marketing is to your business.

 Simply addressing subscribers by their names is not enough.
 You need to study your customers and get to know them in order to capture their attention.
 You can do this by sending out offers and deals and recommending new products and services based on your customer’s previous purchase history and preferences.

 Employ visuals, images, and illustrations that resonate with your customers and use the word “you” to give the impression that you are speaking directly to them.
-Provide a real reply-to email address to improve your credibility and use your contact details in the email signature.
+Provide a real reply-to email address to improve your credibility and use email signature marketing strategies like adding your contact details, social profile, latest blog links, etc., in the email signature to improve lead conversion rate.

 Other great ways to personalize your emails are to send out follow-up emails celebrating small anniversaries, wishing customers on their birthdays, offering gift vouchers, and sending welcome emails.